Courses

 MATH 2341.
 Differential Equations and Linear Algebra for Engineering.
 (4 Hours)

 Studies ordinary differential equations, their applications, and techniques for solving them including numerical methods (through computer labs using MS Excel and MATLAB), Laplace transforms, and linear algebra.
 Topics include linear and nonlinear first- and second-order equations and applications include electrical and mechanical systems, forced oscillation, and resonance.
 Topics from linear algebra, such as matrices, row-reduction, vector spaces, and eigenvalues/eigenvectors, are developed and applied to systems of differential equations.
-Requires prior completion of MATH 1342.
+Prior completion of Calculus 2 is strongly recommended.

 MATH 2342.
 Recitation for MATH 2341.
 (0 Hours)